funkensturm/acts_as_category/README.md

 root.children.first.children.first # => subchild1
 ```

-(Note that the _counts are cached in the database, so, unlike their .count equivalents,
+Note that unlike their .count equivalents, the _counts methods are cached in the database,
-do not need to be calculated at run-time with multiple database calls.
+so do not need to be determined through multiple database calls.

 ##Features